daywid/daywid/README.md

 Hello, I'm Daywid!
-I'm a beginner in programming and currently learning about web development.
+I'm a novice software developer from Brazil.
 My favorite programming languages are Java and Python.

 About me